 Those who in anyway dare grasp it

 Survival is a primal human instinct and defensive action is a tried and tested means of protecting ourselves.
-Eolhx is a symbol of divine protection and represents a focus through which the loving embrace of God can offer us safety and comfort.
+Eolhx is a symbol of life and protection.
+It represents a focus through which the loving embrace of God can offer us safety and comfort.
 It has the power to ward off evil and concentrate our energy on a positive pathway to the upper world of Heaven.

-The shape of z can be seen as a representation of a human figure stretching their arms upwards towards Heaven, reaching out to God.
+The shape of Eolhx can be seen as a representation of a human figure stretching their arms upwards towards Heaven, reaching out to God.
 It is also a symbol of the world tree or Irminsul, its branches pointing upwards to Heaven.
-As such, it reminds us of our spiritual journey towards an ever closer relationship with God and God's revelation to us through our folk Gods.
-It is infact an extremely holy symbol, representing life, the world tree, the upper world, our spiritual quest to rise up into this world and the protective powers that emanate from it.
+As such, it reminds us of our spiritual journey towards an ever closer relationship with God.

-z was often engraved on tombstones; the right way up to indicate the date of birth (life) and upside down k to indicate the date of death.
+Turned upside down, the Eolhx Rune represents the opposite of life – death.
+It was often engraved on tombstones, even in Christian times; the right way up z to indicate the date of birth (life) and upside down k to indicate the date of death.

-Although the author of the poem has for some reason chosen to substitute the older meaning of z for a reference to Elkgrass, the underlying meaning in the verse remains much the same.
+Although the author of the poem has for some reason chosen to substitute the older meaning of Eolhx for a reference to Elkgrass, the underlying meaning in the verse remains much the same.

 Elkgrass is a tough marsh plant that survives in harsh conditions and has razor sharp edges to its leaves.
 It represents a stubborn and tenacious spirit that guards its secrets with great strength.
 It too is a symbol of defence and protection.
 Furthermore, the grass is inextricably connected to the marsh, binding it and protecting all manner of life forms from the dangers of their environment.